6 Pointers and Optionals

 • many-item pointer ([*]);

 When you apply the & operator over an object, you will always get a single-item pointer.
 Many-item pointers are more of a “internal type” of the language, more closely related to slices.
 So, when you deliberately create a pointer with the & operator, you always get a single-item pointer as result.
-Remember that.

-6.3 Pointer arithmethic
+6.3 Pointer arithmetic

 Notice in the example below, that initially, the ptr object was pointing to the first element in the array ar.
-But then, I started to walk through the array, by advancing the pointer with simple pointer arithmethic.
+But then, I started to walk through the array, by advancing the pointer with simple pointer arithmetic.

 const ar = [_]i32{1,2,3,4};